xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 {: .notice--info}

 Your LXC app is now ready to be deployed!
-{: .notice--success}
+You should have the following two components {: .notice--success}